AeroGeekDean/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image6]

 #### Line validity detection
 I also implemented line validity detection by monitoring how many pixels the algorithm has detected and using to predict each lane line.
-If the number of pixels drops below some threshold, the validity is flagged FALSE, and the display text turns RED.
+If the number of pixels drops below some threshold, the validity is flagged FALSE.
+When this happens:

+- the display text turns RED.
+- the lane line from the previous valid frame is used to dead-reckon over the current frame
+- a "Cold Start" on the windowing search is initialized, where a more expansive (but more robust) search is conducted on the next frame.

 ![alt text][image6a]

-Additionally,
-- the 2nd degree polynomial lane line tracking from the previous valid frame is used to dead-reckon over the rough spots
-- a "Cold Start" on the windowing search for initialized, where a more expansive search is conducted on the next frame.

 **Furthermore**, to maintain temporal continuity on the near-end of the lane line from frame-to-frame (ie: the lines near the camera will NOT jump away from its previous positioin discontinuously), **each frame's windowing search at the bottom of the screen will initialize based on the position of the previous frame.**